The Issue - Proposed Changes

 In 2023, Queen's Park North was one of the parks included in the City's pilot allowing people to drink alcohol in parks.

-In May 2024, a secondary exit for Museum TTC station was constructed in the park, allowing direct access to the subway.
+In May 2024, a secondary exit for Museum TTC station was constructed in the park at a cost of almost $26M, allowing direct access to the subway as part of the Easier Access program.
 That same month, a Victorian style bench created from the trunk of an almost 200 year old Great White Oak tree was placed in the north east corner of the park, close to the original location of the tree.

 A portion of the park at the north end is currently being used for construction related to the Museum TTC station elevator.